Nejc Pečnik

-Nejc Pečnik (born 3 January 1986) is a Slovenian professional footballer who plays for Dravograd.
-Primarily an attacking midfielder, he can also play as a winger or forward.
+Nejc Pečnik (born 3 January 1986) is a Slovenian footballer who plays for Dravograd.
+Primarily an attacking midfielder, he also plays as a winger or forward.

 He represented Slovenia at the 2010 FIFA World Cup.
-Prior to that, he had been directly responsible for Slovenia's successful qualification to the tournament as he scored an away goal against Russia in the 2010 World Cup qualification playoffs.
+He was instrumental in Slovenia's successful qualification to the tournament by scoring an away goal against Russia in the 2010 World Cup qualification play-offs.

-Pečnik's older brother, Andrej, is also a former professional footballer.

 Club career

 Celje

 Born in Dravograd, Slovenia (then part of Yugoslavia), Pečnik started his career at hometown club Dravograd.
 After showing promise in its youth teams he was signed by Celje, making his first division debut on 24 April 2004 against Ljubljana.

 The following year Pečnik played in only seven league matches, adding a few cup appearances including the final against Gorica.
 In the 2005–06 season he managed to gain a regular place in the first team, eventually establishing himself as a key offensive player.

 In 2007–08, Pečnik was Celje's top scorer with 14 league goals.
 After five seasons he was loaned out in June 2008 to Sparta Prague, but appeared rarely with the Czech first division outfit during his six-month stay, spending most of his time with the reserve squad.